 Japanese can be written in two directions: left-to-right, top-to-bottom (like English), or top-to-bottom, right-to-left.
 The latter system is used in manga, with panels in the upper right read first and those in the lower left read last.

-There are two ways of "alphabetizing" lists.
-The modern order is logical and proceeds first through the vowels (in order: [a, i, u, e, o]), then through the initial consonants ([k/g, s/z, t/d, n, h/f/b/p, m, y, r, w]note The sound-changing diacritics on some consonants don't change the order), also in [a, i, u, e, o] order (it is, amusingly, the older system, having been inherited from Sanskrit via Buddhist scriptures).
-The pre-WWII system is much weirder and orders the characters according to a poem that uses each of them once (kinda like "The quick brown fox jumps over the lazy dog").
-No one uses this for much anymore, but the initial 3 characters I, ro, ha ("ee", "row", "hah") are still often used much like "ABC" in the English alphabet.
-For the record, those three translate as "as for the color".
+There are two ways of "alphabetizing" lists by phonetic readings.
+The modern order, gojūon-jun ("50 sounds order," though less than 50 sounds are actually used), is logical and proceeds first through the vowels (in order: [a, i, u, e, o]), then through the nine initial consonants ([k/g, s/z, t/d, n, h/f/b/p, m, y, r, w]note The sound-changing diacritics on some consonants don't change the order), also in [a, i, u, e, o] order; though not in general use before World War II, gojūon-jun is in fact the older system, having been inherited from Sanskrit via Buddhist scriptures.
+The pre-reform system, iroha-jun, is much weirder and orders the characters according to a poem that uses each of them once (kinda like "The quick brown fox jumps over the lazy dog"); it gets its name from the initial 3 characters I, ro, ha ("ee", "row", "hah"), which translate as "as for the color."
+No one uses this system for much anymore, but the term iroha is still often used much like "ABC" in English.

 An example would be the Dojin created by the Genshiken crew.
 Its title is Iroha gokko, which could mean roughly "Playing at ABCs".
 However, "Iro" doesn't just mean "color".
 It also is used in a bunch of combinations to mean things like "sensual", or "sexy" (same character too, fun language).
 "Playtime" is obviously a bit naughty (well it is a dojinshi).